EXPLAIN ANALYZE

 Parameter Description

-CPU Annotates the LIR plan with the consumed CPU time information total_elapsed for each operator (not inclusive of its child operators).
+CPU Reports consumed CPU time information total_elapsed for each operator (not inclusive of its child operators; FOR INDEX, FOR MATERIALIZED VIEW) or for each object in the current cluster (CLUSTER).

 WITH SKEW Optional.
 If specified, includes additional information about average and per-worker consumption and ratios (of CPU and/or MEMORY).

-HINTS Annotates the LIR plan with TopK hints.
+HINTS Annotates the LIR plan with TopK hints (FOR INDEX, FOR MATERIALIZED VIEW).

 AS SQL Optional.
 If specified, returns the SQL associated with the specified EXPLAIN ANALYZE command without executing it.
 You can modify this SQL as a starting point to create customized queries.